 The League of Women in Government supports local and statewide organizations that advance women in local government senior executive leadership.
 Together, we Educate, Mentor & Encourage by:

-- Educating public officials about the value of gender balance & gender diversity in local government leadership,
+- Educating public officials about eliminating gender bias, as well as the value of gender balance and gender diversity in local government leadership,

 - Strengthening relationships between local government groups supporting women, and